maxim2266/OCR/README.md

 ### Motivation

 Doing a good quality OCR in one go is hard.
-Usually the process includes a number of attempts to improve the original image quality in order to achieve reasonable recognition, followed by some manual correction of the output text.
+Usually the process includes a number of iterative steps to improve the original image quality in order to achieve reasonable recognition, followed by some manual correction of the output text.
 This is not a problem when digitising a receipt for tax return, but processing a book of 500 pages makes things a lot harder.
-Depending on the hardware, the OCR stage itself may take tens of minutes, and so may take other image extraction/processing stages.
-And manual text correction can take a week or more.
-The only solution seems to be splitting the process into a number of steps that can be run and rerun independently until a reasonable quality of the output is achieved.
-The toolset is aimed to support this incremental approach.
+Depending on the hardware, the OCR stage itself may take tens of minutes to complete, and the other image processing stages may take considerable time as well.
+The only solution seems to be splitting the process into a number of steps where each step can be run (and rerun) independently until a reasonable quality of the output is achieved.
+This toolset is aimed to support that kind of incremental approach.

 ### OCR Process